 - 1. Inform learners that they will be listening to two dialogues about different emergency situations and answering questions. - 2.
 Distribute the handout with the multiple-choice questions.
-Allow 2-3 minutes for learners to read it and ask for clarification on any of the questions.
-(The word motorist may be unfamiliar to learners). - 3.
+Allow 2-3 minutes for learners to read it and ask for clarification on any of the questions. - 3.
 After completing the listening tasks, have learners exchange their papers with a partner to check and confirm their answers.
 Take up the answers as a class.
 Give in the moment feedback where needed.